tilt-dev/tilt.build/docs/faq.md

 ---

+### Q: I immediately get error messages like "WARNING: Image not used in any deploy config".
+What does this mean?

+To start your app, Tilt needs both:

+1) Instructions on how to build an image (like a `docker_build` config)

+2) Instructions on how to run your image (like a `k8s_yaml` config)

+This error message means that your Tiltfile has instructions for building an image, but no instructions for how to run it.
+It's like an "unused variable" warning.

+Did you forget the Kubernetes YAML?
+Or did you just misspell the image name?

+---

 ### Q: I'm getting push errors like "unauthorized: You don't have the needed permissions".
 What do I do?

 If Tilt is trying to do a push, that means it thinks you wanted to deploy to a